Trust Yourself to Give Birth Safely

 Every woman is different and needs to make her own decisions about how she wants to give birth.
 Look for the answers you need to help you feel safe and confident to labour for a VBAC.

 Evidence tells us that allowing birth to begin and proceed normally without unnecessary medical interventions is safer and healthier for mothers and babies, and is less likely to progress to a caesarean section (Sakala & Corry, 2008).
 A caesarean can be a life-saving procedure for the mother and/or her baby.
 However, leading maternity care authorities have concluded that too many women with healthy pregnancies are having a caesarean when short- and long-term harms of this major abdominal surgery outweigh the benefits (American College of Obstetricians and Gynaecologists & Society for Maternal-Foetal Medicine, 2011).
 In Australia, one in three women give birth by caesarean section.
 Twice as many as recommended by the World Health Organization (Wagner, 1994).

-Australian women who have had a prior caesarean section, only 28% are given an opportunity to try for a VBAC.
-72% will have a repeat caesarean.
+Only 28% of Australian women who have had a prior Caesarean are given an opportunity to try for a VBAC.
+The remaining 72% will have a repeat Caesarean.
 Of the 28% who try for VBAC, 58% succeed in our hospital system.

 birthwell birthright’s unique one-day VBAC Your Way course will provide women and their partners with all the current evidence-based information and resources they need to maximise their chances of having a successful VBAC.